 All of us here at SupportPay thought you might like to know a little more about the person behind the first child support management solution.
 We sat down with Sheri and asked her about her own divorce, her life and why she has made a go of it in Silicon Valley.

-Q&A with Sheri Atwood, founder & CEO of Ittavi & SupportPay
+Q&A with Sheri Atwood, founder of SupportPay & SupportPay

 What was your inspiration for creating SupportPay?